 PARP is an enzyme that helps repair DNA when it becomes damaged.
 A PARP inhibitor blocks the enzyme and stops cancer cells from repairing their damaged DNA, causing them to die.
 PARP inhibitors, such as Olaparib (Lynparza) in trials has been proven to be effective against cancers with mutations in genes that repair damaged DNA.
 These 'DNA damage repair' (DDR) genes include the breast and ovarian cancer risk genes BRCA1 and BRCA2.
-Approximately one-third of metastatic prostate cancer patients have these mutations in their tumours and may be candidates for treatment with PARP inhibitors.
-NICE guidelines (May 2023) state: Olaparib is recommended as an option for treating hormone-relapsed metastatic prostate cancer with BRCA1 or BRCA2 mutations that has progressed after a newer hormonal treatment (such as abiraterone or enzalutamide).
+Approximately one-third of metastatic prostate cancer patients have these mutations in their tumours and may be candidates for treatment with PARP inhibitors

+NICE guidelines (May 2023) state: Olaparib is recommended as an option for treating hormonerelapsed metastatic prostate cancer with BRCA1 or BRCA2 mutations that has progressed after abiraterone or enzalutamide hormonal treatment.